 Small Spray Bottle for Succulents

 A small spray bottle filled with isopropyl alcohol is perfect for spot treating mealybugs, whiteflies or other succulent pests.
 In all honesty, I don’t use this method much at all since I started using worm castings to prevent insects on succulents.
 But this bottle still lives in my succulent tool kit just in case.
 If you don’t use worm castings, arm yourself against the pests that want to feed on your succulents with isopropyl alcohol.
+Just be sure to spray your succulents out of direct sun.
+It is best to protect your succulents for 24 hours after spraying to prevent discoloration.

 I hope you found this review of my favorite succulent tools useful.
 If you have any favorites I did not list or if you have any questions — leave a comment and let me know!
 I’ll get right back to you!